johnmjkim/techlauncher-water-landingpage/Project Details/Project Milestone and Timeline.md

 ## Deliverables

-- Stage 1 (2022, S1)
+- Stage 1 (Semester 1, 2022) :

-  - A fluid simulation model based on PhiFlow
+  - A PDE simulation model based on agreed software which has PDE solving capacity (e.g FeNICs, jax-cfd or PhiFlow)

   - Using the simulation model to generate a large amount of data (Approx. 100GB) which will be used in Stage 2

-  - An API for simulation model and generated data set reusability
+  - An API for PDE simulation model and dataset of simulations

 - Stage 2 (2022, S2)